Ewa6/quoteable-service/docs/api/subscribers-add-subscriber.md

 # Add a new subscriber

-This endpoint allows you to create a new subscriber in the Quotable API.
+This endpoint allows you to create a new subscriber in the Quoteable API.
 You can provide the subscriber's details, including their name, email, mobile number, quote preferences, delivery method, and frequency.

 The API will create a new subscriber and return the created subscriber object in the response.

 ## URL